anonymousaccountsetting/DataQAHelp/README.md

 | Q24    | Which regression is best for this dataset?
 And why?                                                |
 | Q25    | Which classifier is best for this dataset?
 And why?                                                |

-### Available questions and data science components: ‘Q’ indicates a question, ‘M’ indicates a model, and the check mark indicates that the question and its answer template are available for this model.
+### Figure 4: Available questions and data science components: ‘Q’ indicates a question, ‘M’ indicates a model, and the check mark indicates that the question and its answer template are available for this model.
 <img src="https://github.com/tangjikededela/DataQAHelp/blob/main/readmepic/available.PNG"
   alt="Available Models and Questions" style="width:1920px" />